 1. Download and install the Windows patch MS17-010.

 2. Update Windows to the latest version.

 3. If you do not or cannot update Windows, you can disable 445 port and turn off SMB feature.

 4. Always enable the firewall and update anti-virus software.

-After you remove ransomware virus fully, you should create a backup of your system and files.
+You can follow the above methods to remove ransomware virus, after you remove it fully, you should create a backup of your system and files.
 Although backup may seem an old routine, it is the most effective defense against ransomware or any other unexpected issues.